Ewan-Selkirk/Threaddie/readme.md

 | /remove_all_threads | N/A | Remove all threads in the current channel |

 ## Installation and Running
+- Install the requirements with `pip install -r requirements.txt`
 - Create a [Discord application](https://discord.com/developers/applications) and enable bot functionality
 - Create an `.env` file in the same folder at `bot.py` and place your bot token as `TOKEN={your-token-here}`
 - Enable developer mode in Discord to be able to copy IDs (Settings -> Advanced -> Developer Mode)